Greenhills (mixed-use development): Greenhills Masjid controversy

 In the early 2000s, plans to construct the Greenhills Masjid drew opposition from some residents and homeowner associations in Greenhills.
 The opposed residents expressed concerns that the mosque would affect property values or attract violent crime, and some groups threatened to boycott the shopping center if the project continued.

 Ortigas Land denied these claims, stating that the Muslim traders were legitimate business owners and that the development would not negatively affect property values.
-Greenhills general manager Joey Santos also said that the project complied with existing laws and acknowledged the Muslim trading community as an important contirbutor to the commercial success of Greenhills.
+Greenhills general manager Joey Santos also said that the project complied with existing laws and acknowledged the Muslim trading community as an important contributor to the commercial success of Greenhills.

 While some local leaders and religious groups such as the Chapel of the Holy Family welcomed the mosque as a gesture of religious tolerance, other residents and organizations continued to lobby against it, with notable critics including The Philippine Star publisher Max Soliven and his wife Preciosa S. Soliven, who owned the O.B.
 Montessori Center across the proposed site.
 San Juan mayor JV Ejercito expressed support for the mosque, describing it as a "noble" initiative and criticized what he characterized as religious intolerance among the residents.

 The Greenhills Masjid was completed and opened in 2005, despite the earlier opposition.